deepakg/deepakg.github.io/_posts/2019-11-01-netflix-shows.markdown

 </font>
 ```

-The use of `color:#1155cc` and `text-decoration:underline` attributes to make the text look like a link (cringeworthy, isn't it) is relatively new and was very sparingly and inconsistently used in the past filings.
+The use of `color:#1155cc` and `text-decoration:underline` attributes to make the text look like a link (cringeworthy, isn't it) is inconsistently[^2] used.
 Fortunately, the use of `font-style:italic` seems very consistent across several past quarters.
 I exploited this to extract show names from `content_html` that the `extract_content_section` function above returns:

 ```
 def get_movies_html(doc):